Kong/docs.konghq.com/src/gateway/configure/dynamic-plugin-ordering/index.md

 ### Cascading deletes & updates

-There is no support to detect if a plugin that has a dependency to another plugin which was deleted, so handle your configuration with care.
+There is no support to detect if a plugin has a dependency to a deleted plugin, so handle your configuration with care.

 ### Performance implications